samidaree/geniart-frontend/README.md

 ## Live Project

-(The image is notlonger generated, I used all my credits of the API of OpenAI)
+(The image is no longer generated, I used all my credits of the API of OpenAI)

 https://geniart-frontend.onrender.com/